neomatrix369/nlp_profiler/CONTRIBUTING.md

 # Contribution Guidelines

-At the moment there isn't a lot written or spoken about this subject but nevertheless we would like consider contributions that are useful for the wider community, so we think the below would help:
+At present, there isn't a lot of communication about this project and we would like to change that!
+We aim to spread a word about NLP Profiler to the wider community.
+If you are interested please go through the below-mentioned pointers:

 (a) widely recommended, regardless of personal opinion